d-uzlov/k8s-homelab/docs/proxmox/proxmox-host.md

 # PCI-e passthrough

 Summary:
-- Edit kernel args using `sudo nano /etc/kernel/cmdline`
+- Kernel args can be edited by `sudo nano /etc/kernel/cmdline`
 - - After editing update kernel params: `sudo proxmox-boot-tool refresh`
 - - This assumes you selected ZFS when installing proxmox
 - On intel CPUs you have to add special kernel arg